sgravrock/jasmine.github.io/_faq/async/010-mixed-style.md

 The fix is to change the code under test to always signal completion in a consistent way.
-In this case that means making sure that the last thing `DataLoader` does, in both success and failure cases, is settle the returned promise.
+In this case that means making sure that the last thing `DataLoader` does, in both success and failure cases, is resolve or reject the returned promise.
 Then it can be reliably tested like this:

 ```javascript
 it('provides the fetched data to observers', async function(/* Note: no done param */) {